DevExpress/Blazor/demo/BlazorDemo.Wasm/BlazorDemo/Pages/Grid/Templates/Descriptions/Grid-Templates-Column.md

-The Blazor [Grid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid) allows you to use templates to customize column content and appearance:
+The Blazor [Grid](https://docs.devexpress.com/Blazor/403143/grid) allows you to use templates to customize column content and appearance:

-* [DxGridDataColumn.CellDisplayTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridDataColumn.CellDisplayTemplate), [DxGrid.DataColumnCellDisplayTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.DataColumnCellDisplayTemplate) - Specify a display template for column cells (an individual column or all columns).
-Use the template's `context` parameter to access Grid data.
-This parameter returns a [GridColumnCellDisplayTemplateContext](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridColumnCellDisplayTemplateContext) object.
+* [DxGridDataColumn.CellDisplayTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridDataColumn.CellDisplayTemplate) — Specifies a cell template for an individual column.
+* [DxGrid.DataColumnCellDisplayTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.DataColumnCellDisplayTemplate) — Specifies a cell template for all columns.
+* [DxGridDataColumn.HeaderCaptionTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridColumn.HeaderCaptionTemplate) — Specifies a header caption template for an individual column.
-* [DxGridDataColumn.HeaderCaptionTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGridColumn.HeaderCaptionTemplate), [DxGrid.ColumnHeaderCaptionTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ColumnHeaderCaptionTemplate) - Specify a header caption template for an individual column or all columns.
-Use the template's `context` parameter to access Grid data.
-This parameter returns a [GridColumnHeaderCaptionTemplateContext](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridColumnHeaderCaptionTemplateContext) object.
+* [DxGrid.ColumnHeaderCaptionTemplate](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.ColumnHeaderCaptionTemplate) — Specifies a header caption template for all columns.

+The templates implement the `context` parameter that allows you to access Grid data and the Grid, including its rich API.

-This demo customizes **EmployeeId** column appearance and content.
-The column shows the **More Info...** links.
+This demo customizes the **EmployeeId** column appearance and content.
+The column shows **More Info** links.
 Users can click these links to view details about data rows in a pop-up window.
 A tooltip is displayed when users hover the mouse pointer over the column caption.